szczyglis-dev/py-gpt/docs/source/modes.rst

 Currently in beta.
 Tool and function calls are not enabled in this mode.

-Research (Perplexity)
+Research
 ----------------------
 2025-03-02: currently in beta.

-Mode operates using the Perplexity API: https://perplexity.ai.
+This mode (when using Sonar and R1 models) operates using the Perplexity API: https://perplexity.ai.

 It allows for deep web searching and utilizes Sonar models, available in ``Perplexity AI``.

 It requires a Perplexity API key, which can be generated at: https://perplexity.ai.

+From version ``2.5.27`` also OpenAI deep-research models are available in this mode.

 Completion
 ----------